History of Dalmatia: Expansion under Stephen II

+Expansion under Tvrtko I

 Stephen Tvrtko, the founder of the Bosnian kingdom, was able in 1389 to annex the Adriatic littoral between Kotor (Cattaro) and Šibenik, and even claimed control over the northern coast up to Fiume (Rijeka) except for the Venetian-ruled Zara (Zadar), and his own independent ally, Ragusa (Dubrovnik).
 This was only temporary, as the Hungarians and the Venetians continued their struggle over Dalmatia as soon as Tvrtko died in 1391.
 An internal struggle of Hungary, between king Sigismund and the Neapolitan house of Anjou, also reflected on Dalmatia: in the early 15th century, all Dalmatian cities welcomed the Neapolitan fleet except for Dubrovnik (Ragusa).

-The Bosnian duke Hrvoje controlled Dalmatia for the Angevins, but later switched loyalty to Sigismund.
+The Bosnian duke Hrvoje Vukčić Hrvatinić controlled Dalmatia for the Angevins, but later switched loyalty to Sigismund.
 Over the period of twenty years, this struggle weakened the Hungarian influence.
 In 1409, Ladislaus of Naples sold his rights over Dalmatia to Venice for 100,000 Ducats.
 Venice gradually took over most of Dalmatia by 1420.
 In 1437, Sigismund recognized Venetian rule over Dalmatia in return for 100,000 Ducats.
-The city of Omiš yielded to Venice in 1444, and only Ragusa (Dubrovnik) preserved temporarily its freedom.

-The rule of Venice on most of Dalmatia will last nearly four centuries (1420 - 1797).

-Early modern period
+The city of Omiš yielded to Venice in 1444.
+From 1448 up to 1482 the Duchy of St. Sava, led by the Kosača noble family, held Herzegovina and southern Dalmatia, from Omiš and Imotski to the Pelješac border with the Republic of Ragusa (Dubrovnik) and the Bay of Kotor.
+In 1482 it was absorbed by the Ottoman Empire, thus only the Republic of Ragusa remained independent.

-The Republic of Venice (1420–1796) and Dalmatian
+The Republic of Ragusa

+The history of Ragusa (Dubrovnik) goes back to at least to the 7th century.
+After the fall of the Ostrogothic Kingdom, the town came under the protection of the Byzantine Empire.
+In the 12th and 13th centuries, Dubrovnik grew into an oligarchic republic, and benefited by becoming a commercial outpost for the Serbian and Bosnian states.
+After the Crusades, Dubrovnik came under the sovereignty of Venice (1205–1358).
+Ragusa grew by purchasing the island of Lastovo, Pelješac and Ston from Serbia.
+By the Peace Treaty of Zadar in 1358, Dubrovnik achieved relative independence as a vassal-state of the Kingdom of Hungary.Between the 14th century and 1808, Dubrovnik ruled itself as a free state, although it was a tributary from 1382 to 1804 of the Ottoman Empire.
+The Republic reached its peak in the 15th and 16th centuries, when its thalassocracy sent its ships as far as India and America, rivalling the Republic of Venice and other Italian maritime states.
+The city became a cradle of culture, particularly in literature written in the local Slavic language, which became a foundation stone for present day Croatian.
+Originally, Latin was used in official documents of the Republic.
+Italian came into use in the 1420s.
+Both languages were used in official correspondence by the Republic.
+The Republic was influenced by the Venetian language and the Tuscan dialect.